 Use your budget to account for how much money you can spend when you go out.
 This will help you buy only what you need, and encourage you to walk past those impulse buys so you will have money left over for your necessities.

 4. Reduce spending.

-Review your bank statements every month to pinpoint the expenses that are unnecessary or excessive, and to see where most of your money is going.
+Review your bank statements every month to pinpoint the expenses that are unnecessary or excessive, and to see where your money is going.
 Aside from your bare necessities, does anything stand out?